rapid7/insightconnect-workflows/workflows/Blacklist_Hash_with_SentinelOne_from_Slack/help.md

 # Version History

+* 1.0.3 - Update to use latest SentinelOne plugin
 * 1.0.2 - Pass channel name from trigger to all subsequent steps so user only has to configure channel once
 * 1.0.1 - Add Job URL to failure messages
 * 1.0.0 - Initial workflow